qemu/qemu/docs/tools/virtfs-proxy-helper.rst

 Description
 -----------

+NOTE: The 9p 'proxy' backend is deprecated (since QEMU 8.1) and will be removed, along with this daemon, in a future version of QEMU!

 Pass-through security model in QEMU 9p server needs root privilege to do few file operations (like chown, chmod to any mode/uid:gid).
 There are two issues in pass-through security model: